Call numbers explained

 19951995 = Year of Publication

 The LC call number also indicates the address or location of the item in relation to the rest of the collections.
 The LC system is alpha-numeric.
-Some call numbers will be prefaced with a location symbol indicating a specific collection to which they belong.
+Some call numbers have a location code at the beginning of the call number indicating a specific collection to which they belong.
 For instance,

 Sci Ref = found in Science Reference collection

-There are a few collections that do not use the Library of Congress classification:
+There are a few collections in the UGA Libraries that do not use the Library of Congress classification:

 - Georgia, U.S. and Canadian government documents